ucb-ee290c/fa18-gps/doc/FFTSearch-Zhaokai.md

 - Only direct form of FFT/IFFT can pass test.

 ## Rocket-chip hook up
-- To test FFT/IFFT by rocket chip.
-Add four readQueue/WriteQueue connect to FFT blocks and hook up to rocket chip.(From James)
+- Based on the lab2 template, hook up FFT/IFFT to rocket-chip.
+Add four readQueues/WriteQueues connect to FFT blocks and hook up to rocket chip to order to test FFT with C program.(From James)

 Read Queue
 ```scala